Federal Reserve's US$3 trillion virus rescue inflates market bubbles

 STOCK MARKET BONANZA

-Since their bottom on March 23, the S&P 500 and the Dow Jones Industrial Average have both risen more than 40per cent and the Nasdaq composite has gained nearly 60per cent.
+Since their bottom on Mar 23, the S&P 500 and the Dow Jones Industrial Average have both risen more than 40 per cent and the Nasdaq composite has gained nearly 60 per cent.
 The S&P 500's forward price-to-earnings ratio is currently 21.5, a level last seen during the dot-com boom 20 years ago.

 IPO FRENZY